 Oh my, what can I say.
 Look at that beauty.
 I have clearly made raw cheesecakes before – many actually.
 I have made really good ones too!
 But this is one here is one of a kind.
 I will warn you: if you love peanut butter don’t make this cake!
 I had to give mine away after I realized how good it was and I totally have the ability to eat an entire cake at once, no kidding.
-This cake is creamy, rich and chocolatey with the right hint of peanut butter flavor.
+This Raw Chocolate Peanut Butter Cheesecake is creamy, rich and chocolatey with the right hint of peanut butter flavor.
 Not only that, it is vegan, gluten-free, soyfree and free of any refined sugars.

 *For those who don’t own a really good blender I have added a non-blender version too.
 I haven’t had a good one for many years and still wanted to create all those raw blender-cheesecakes made from cashews and fruits.
 So no sweat, this one is for you.
 It might be a bit more pricey as you have to buy some more ready made products but it will work.